© Syda Productions | Dreamstime.com

 While involuntary muscle spasms and movements may be due to any number of conditions, two sleep-related health issues are at the root of many nighttime twitches.
 These include periodic limb movement disorder (PLMD) and restless leg syndrome (RLS).

-PLMD may be related to issues with your nervous system, however research has yet to find that PLMD indicates any serious abnormalities.
-It’s not considered a serious health problem unless it’s contributing to insomnia and daytime sleepiness.
-PLMD may sometimes indicate a condition such as anemia or diabetes.
+PLMD may be related to issues with your nervous system; research, however, has yet to find that it indicates any serious abnormalities.
+PLMD isn’t considered a serious health problem unless it’s contributing to insomnia and daytime sleepiness.
+Yet PLMD may sometimes indicate a condition such as anemia or diabetes.

 RLS is a more serious neurological disorder.
 People with RLS get an uncomfortable feeling—usually in the legs—that can sometimes be relieved by moving their muscles.
 But RLS includes more than twitching while sleeping.
 If you have RLS, you may have the urge to move your legs even while you’re sitting down.
 Unfortunately, RLS symptoms are triggered by lying down and trying to rest, so it can keep people from falling asleep.
 PLMD is actually a symptom experienced by many people with RLS.